nickfargo/state/_includes/content/api/state/methods.md

 #### [removeEvent](#state--methods--remove-event)

-Unbinds the event listener with the specified `id` that was supplied by `addEvent`.
+Unbinds the event listener with either the specified `id` that was supplied by `addEvent`, or a direct reference to that function.

 ###### ALIASES